omar-sharif03/NAACL-SRW-2021/README.md

 ## Ackonwlegement
 Without the dedication of Avishek das this work would not be possible.
-Thanks to [Prof. Dr. Mohammed Moshiul Hoque](https://www.researchgate.net/profile/Moshiul_Hoque) and [Dr. Iqbal H. Sarker](https://www.sites.google.com/site/iqbalsarkercse/) for their valuable guidance.
+Thanks to [Prof. Dr. Mohammed Moshiul Hoque](https://www.researchgate.net/profile/Moshiul_Hoque) and [Dr. Iqbal H. Sarker](https://www.sites.google.com/site/iqbalsarkercse/) sir for their valuable guidance.

 ## Note
 `If you find any anomaly or have any query/suggestion feel free to ping.`